 Written as part of my work and efforts leading to promotion to the 5th Degree Black Belt Master level in karate.
 Covers a broad range of martial arts topics with concentration on explaining the science, math and physics behind generating power in karate technique.

 A series of short Socratic type dialogs between a martial arts master and his student.
 Combines a mix of Western practical philosophy with Eastern wisdom.

-90 pages in process (will contain an additional 30 to 40 pages of pictures)
+Text complete though will contain an additional 30 to 40 pages of pictures.